-Six and seven degrees of from were registered in one parts of the Thame Valley and in the hour of this morning the ground was a vired with a white next resembling snow.
-It is trued to frosts will play havor with fruit
+S x and seven degrees of frost were registered to the parts of the Thame.
+Valley and in the hour of this morning the ground was a vered with a white sheet resembling snow. is seared late frosts will play havoc with fruit